5.1 Options for High Availability

 ■ ASM_DISKSTRING A value that indicates where to discover the disks that are available to add to a disk group

-■ ASM_POWER_LIMIT Maximum power for rebalancing operation, a value between 1 and 11 (higher number for faster rebalancing)
+■ ASM_POWER_LIMIT Maximum power for rebalancing operation, a value between 1 and 11 (the higher number for faster rebalancing)

 ASMLib is the support library for ASM.
-It is used for initialize the disk for usage with ASM.
+It is used for initializing the disk for usage with ASM.
 The Linux package for the ASMLib needs to be installed for usage.

 When connected to the ASM instance, some v$ views give information about the instances connected, disks that might not be part of a disk group, and files.
 For example, the v$asm_disk view shows the disks that are being used by that database instance, and when viewed from the ASM instance, it will show all of the disks that are discovered.